technorthodox

 Here are a few shots of the multiline statement parser in action, completing a dojo.querychain.
 Notice also, in the last shot, it guesses correctly that I am starting a new statement, even though I didn’t end the previous one with a semicolon.
 However, it’s not perfect, and will almost certainly break under less common conditions.
 I’ve tried, though, to abstract the parser from the completion code in a way that allows the parser to be improved when I find cases where it breaks.

-TextMate Dojo completions: dojo.require and dojo.query
+TextMate Dojo Completions: dojo.require and dojo.query

 Last week, I started thinking about what features I’d want in the TextMate Dojo completion bundle in order to feel good about calling it releasable.
 I made a list, and started knocking them down.
 Here are a few that I managed to tackle over the past week: